6 Steps to Better Team Communication

 December 31, 2016

 All of these individuals—the writers, the reviewers, the finance people, the HR staff—require coordination.
 Central to that coordination is regular, clear communication.
-If you are planning to serve in the role as the team coordinator for a proposal, clear and effective communication (particularly written communication) is an essential skill you’ll need to cultivate.
+If you are planning to serve in the role of the team coordinator for a proposal, clear and effective communication (particularly written communication) is an essential skill you’ll need to cultivate.

 Writing clear emails that actually get read takes practice.